iExecBlockchainComputing/wpwp-worker-setup/docker-deployment/README.md

 1. First clone this repository -
 `gh repo clone iExecBlockchainComputing/wpwp-worker-setup`
-2. Change directory to docker-deployment
+2. Change the directory to docker-deployment
 `cd ./wpwp-worker-setup/docker-deployment`
 3. Create iexec wallet
     * Import your Ethereum wallet using your private key into the wallet file (Remember about the dot at the end!):